rezacsedu/cash_liquidity_forecasting/README.md

 <div align="justify">
 We did some quick POC based on synthetic data to assess the technical feasibility.
 The overall workflow of the methods employed can be described as follows:

-  1. **Data generation:** Generating the data by incorporating real-life scenarios
+  1. **Data generation:** Generating the data by incorporating real-life scenarios.
   2. **Splitting data into a training- and a calibration set**: The calibration set is used to determine the conformity scores, which are essential for conformal prediction.
   3. **Model training**: train the model on the train set by considering factors like seasonality if needed.
   4. **Generating predictions on a calibration set and calculating the conformity scores**: The conformity score can be calculated w.r.t absolute error between the predicted and actual values.
   5. **Setting a significance level**: Set a confidence level, e.g., 0.05 for 95% confidence and use the conformity scores to determine the prediction intervals for new data points.
   6. **Prediction:** Predict future data points for a given forecast horizon using the trained model and calculate the upper and lower bounds of the prediction intervals w.r.t conformity scores and the significance level.
 </div>